 It seemed so simple!
 Just call it quits and silently leave the scene and go do whatever it is you want to do.
 Don't become a slave to it.
 But others had a card still up their sleeves.

-I had a dilemma on my hands: one friend retired from the business; another one dying of cancer and going fast.
 I gave out two lifetime achievement awards at the 1998 Porcupine Awards Show3: Canadian fiddle champion Graham Townsend who passed away the week before, and Stevedore Steve, now happily retired.

 Notes